 Going through the Austria subsidiary setup process will help you start working in the country and get you started with hiring employees, choosing a payroll option, and giving out compensation and benefits.
 Choosing a limited liability structure will also protect your parent company from any costly litigation and allow your subsidiary to use a company culture that fits Austria’s culture.

 Your company can realize more benefits faster through Austria subsidiary outsourcing.
-Globalization Partners offers this service to our clients looking to expand without establishing a subsidiary first.
+Globalization Partners offers this service to our customers looking to expand without establishing a subsidiary first.
 As the Employer of Record, we can hire employees who work on your behalf and take the stress of compliance off your shoulders and onto our own.

 Everything You Need to Set up a Successful Subsidiary